Mortality and Healthcare: a Stochastic Control Analysis under Epstein-Zin Preferences: Epstein-Zin Preferences with Healthcare Spending

 That is, at any time $t$, the agent knows the information contained in $\F_t$ and whether he is still alive (i.e. whether $\tau>t$ holds); he has no further information of $\tau$, as the random variable $Z$ is inaccessible to him.
 Finally, we assume that the agent can leave a fraction $\zeta\in (0,1]$, not necessarily all, of his wealth at death to beneficiaries, reflecting the effect of inheritance and estate taxes.

-\begin{remark} The controlled mortality \eqref{Mortality}, introduced by Guasoni and Huang \cite{Huang19}, assumes that healthcare expenses affect mortality growth relative to wealth rather than in absolute terms.
-While this is a modeling simplification, there are empirical and theoretical justifications; see \cite[p.319]{Huang19}. \end{remark}
+\begin{remark} As a modeling simplification mainly for the purpose of tractability, the controlled mortality \eqref{Mortality} (borrowed from \cite{Huang19}) assumes that healthcare expenses relative to wealth, rather than in absolute terms, affect mortality growth. \end{remark}

 Now, let us define a non-standard Epstein-Zin utility process that incorporates healthcare spending.
 First, recall the Epstein-Zin aggregator $f:\R_+\times\R\to \R$ given by

 where $\gamma$ and $\psi$ represent the agent's {relative risk aversion} and EIS, respectively, as stated in Section~\ref{sec:intro}.
 Given a consumption stream $c=(c_t)_{t\ge 0}$, assumed to be nonnegative $\mathbb F$-progressively measurable, and a healthcare spending process $h=(h_t)_{t\ge 0}$ introduced below \eqref{Mortality}, we define the {\it Epstein-Zin utility on the random horizon $\tau$} to be a $\mathbb G$-adapted semimartingale $(\widetilde{V}_{t}^{c,h})_{t\ge 0}$ satisfying